-The account is part of the current assets in the balance sheet; a debt that can be turned into cash during a period of 1 year or less.
+The account is part of the current assets in the balance sheet; a debt that can be turned into cash during one year or less.
 The report is useful for management accounting for preparing cash forecasts and also checking on bad debts.

 If you use a manual system, we have created an Excel template to help you keep track of money owing from customers.

-If the business offers credit to customers then implementing procedures for credit control is crucial for cash flow.
-Read our guide on how to request money that is outstanding.
+If the business offers credit to customers, then implementing procedures for credit control is crucial for cash flow.
+Read our guide on how to request outstanding money.
 Also available is a free template to issue a 7-day notice of court proceedings.

 Accounts Receivable Excel Template